 Your Retirement Should Be Your Reward

-We work hard to provide for ourselves and our families as well as to sustain our lifestyles.
+You work hard to provide for yourself and your family as well as to sustain your lifestyle.
 However, during the course of your career – while pursuing professional goals in addition to everything else – how often do you stop to think about life after work?

 If you have not, you are not alone.
 According to reports, most Malaysians are not prepared for retirement.
-One possible explanation for this is the lack of financial literacy among Malaysians, which stands at 36%, according to a World Bank study.
-Furthermore, because retirement is often perceived as a distant prospect, we put off planning for it, assuming it can be taken care of at a later date or at a later part of our career.
+One possible explanation for this is that only 36% of Malaysians are financially literate, according to a World Bank study.
+Furthermore, because retirement is often perceived as a distant prospect, many people put off planning for it, assuming it can be taken care of at a later date or at a later part of their career.

-The World Bank recommends having at least two-thirds of our last drawn salary as the amount needed to maintain our standard of living after retirement.
-PPA’s research suggests that the two-third benchmark is achievable if we set aside one-third of our income.
+Studies and reports recommend having at least two-thirds (67%) of your last drawn salary as the amount needed to maintain your standard of living after retirement.
+To achieve the two-third benchmark, PPA suggests setting aside one-third (33%) of your monthly salary.

-For most of us, our mandatory contributions already add up to 23%.
-Thus, you need to just save an additional 10% of your monthly salary in Private Retirement Schemes (PRS), a voluntary long-term savings and investment scheme designed to help you save more for your retirement.
+Hence, you just need to save an additional 10% of your income every month in the Private Retirement Schemes (PRS), a voluntary long-term saving and investment scheme designed to help you save more for your retirement.
+When you save 10% or more of your salary, you are paying yourself forward for your retirement.

 After working hard for three to four decades, your retirement should be your reward.